naftalmambo/testimonials-grid-section/README.md

 - **Pixel-Perfect Wrapping**: I learned to use `letter-spacing` and `word-spacing` to make the text on Kira's card wrap at exactly 16.5 lines, just like the design.

 #### **Handling Faded Text for a Professional Look**
 I learned that using `opacity` is better than just picking a lighter color.
-It makes the "Verified Graduate" text look soft and professional on both dark and light backgrounds.

 ```css
 .status-violet {